steff-wink/owasp_cornucopia_online/README.md

 This is a hacked together online version of the cornucopia security game.
 The game consists of playing cards that each have a rather unspecific situation of a possible security breach.
 The target in the game is now to place the playing cards somewhere on your software (code / tech stack / infrastruktur) and come up with a real threat to your software.

 In this online version you can upload an image of your architecture and play with as many players as you want.
 The team decides whos turn it is.
-The player selects a card out of his card set and places a red square on the architecture image.
-In a comment he can now describe the thread he sees in the software.
-Other players can like this potential thread, if the feel there's a real thread in your software.
+The player selects a card out of his card set on the left side of the screen and places a red square on the architecture image via mouse left click and drag.
+In a comment on the bottom he can now describe the thread he sees in the software.
+Other players can like this potential thread, if they feel there's a real thread in your software.
 Each player gets points for describing a thread and additional points for each like.
-The findings can then be downloaded in the end as JSON and the architecture image saved via right-click (save image) with the locations of the findings.
+The findings can then be downloaded in the end as JSON and the architecture image saved via right-click (save image) with the locations of each finding marked with an id.
-Afterward the findings with the most likes should be checked if they exist in your software.
+Afterward the findings with the most likes should be checked if they really exist in your software.

 Each room is secured by a password.
-You can end you team the link to your room.
+You can send you team the link to your room.

 This project was build around websockets and node.